ittakesii/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+charles.homePlanet will be "Pluto" and charlesFromHupiter.homePlanet will be "Jupiter" because they reference different copies of the struct Alien

 ### Question 7